 Lack of sleep is the most common cause of panda eyes.
 It is also the most likely cause in the case of school-age children1.
 No matter what your age, if the condition seems to worsen when you have insufficient sleep, then you need to address your sleeping habits.

-, or making sleep a priority is usually the only treatment that is needed.
+Simply getting more sleep, or making sleep a priority is usually the only treatment that is needed.
 However, to achieve this you may need to make some lifestyle changes.

 You'll want to avoid going to bed preoccupied, so switch off your electronic devices at least 15 minutes before going to bed.
 Instead of checking email or Facebook right up until the last minute, have a winding-down period where you're not really occupying your mind with anything.